Employment and employee benefits in Hong Kong: overview

 If an employee creates IP rights in the course of employment, the employer is generally the first owner of those rights, unless expressly agreed otherwise.
-If an employee creates a protectable work outside of the terms of employment, but in breach of a duty owed to the employer, the employer may be entitled in equity to the copyright, and can call for its assignment.
-The scope of employment should be carefully defined, as this is the basis on which the right automatically vests with the employer.
+If an employee creates a protectable work outside of the terms of employment, but in breach of a duty owed to the employer, the employer may be entitled in equity to the right, and may call for its assignment.
+The scope of employment should be carefully defined, as this is the basis on which the right is automatically vested with the employer.

 In any event, if IP rights are important to an employer, these rights should be expressly dealt with, either in the employment contract or some other agreement.

 It is possible to restrict an employee's activities during employment and after termination.

 During employment, an employee owes various implied duties to his/her employer, including:

 A duty of loyalty, that is, to act in the employer's best interest at all times.